sinai-dev/OSLDocs/API/SL_Effect.md

 * Duration of the stun.

 ## SL_SpawnSLCharacter : SL_Effect
 The `SL_SpawnSLCharacter` class is a custom non-game class which can be used to spawn an [SL_Character](API/SL_Character) from an effect.
-It can also make the character follow the caster of the effect.
+It can also make the character follow the affected character of the effect.

 `SLCharacter_UID` (string)
 * The SL_Character template UID which you want to spawn